DavidLeifer/OpenSourceDocument/README.md

 Disclaimer: I don't have a medical degree.

-- todo 1: edit the notebooks into a pdf.
+- In progress: anatomy section notes, new background ch13.
+- In progress: make graphs for dataset 1,2,3 chp 11 and 13 with python

+- Todo 0: ch 13 summary statistics dataset 2, discussion, conclusion
+- Todo 1: Edit chapters 6-7, 10 into .pdf. code is grey background. italicized jupyter methods.
-- todo 2: edit the pdf into markdown.
+- Todo 2: Edit chapters 0-14 into .md and proofread.
-- edit 3: proofread.

 This document is designed as a textbook specifically for students seeking to learn more about quantitative methods.
 It attempts to blend several disciplines into a linear concept: computer science and statistics, anatomy and skateboarding, along with front and backend web development.
 It is an exercise to learn techniques in how Operating Systems or Databases are built before accidentally building annoying automated misinformation viruses.
 The code will not get anyone wealthy but will hopefully provide the tools to avoid self-inflicted bodily harm.